 -

-Workshop vacuum cleaners or extraction systems reduce dust and chips.
+Workshop vacuum cleaners or extraction systems reduce dust and shavings.

 -

-Magnetic strips and small sorting boxes help you avoid losing screws and bits.
+Magnetic strips and small sorting boxes help to avoid losing screws and bits.

 -

-Regular care of your tools (oiling, cleaning, drying) significantly extends their lifespan.
+Regular maintenance of your tools (oiling, cleaning, drying) significantly extends their lifespan.

 6. Gradually expand the workshop

 No one needs to completely equip their DIY workshop all at once.
-Start with the basics and expand bit by bit – depending on your projects.
-This way, you stay within budget and only buy what you'll actually use.
+Start with the basics and expand gradually – depending on your projects.
+This way, you keep your budget under control and only buy what you actually use.

 Conclusion: Your workshop, your project

-A well-planned and equipped workshop is the foundation for successful DIY.
-With the right basic equipment, clever complete sets, and practical accessories, you can create a workspace that perfectly suits your needs—organized, efficient, and ready for any project.
+A well-planned and equipped workshop is the foundation for successful DIY projects.
+With the right basic equipment, clever complete sets, and practical accessories, you can create a workspace that perfectly suits your needs – organized, efficient, and ready for any project.

-Whether it's a small repair or a large DIY project, when you set up your workshop, you'll benefit from order, safety, and maximum enjoyment of crafting.
+Whether it's a small repair or a large DIY project: When you set up your workshop, you benefit from order, safety and maximum enjoyment of crafting.

 👉 Discover our section on tool storage